meikaykam/ai-case-study/README.md

 > I would suggest a feature that allows the user to take an image of the street lights before crossing.
 The glasses will scan the surrounding area for street lights and emit a sound or provide clear directions to the user that it is safe to cross the street.

 **Why do you think that offering this product or service would benefit the company?**
 > The goal of the product is to allow the user to be more independent.
 One of the biggest challenges I see with blind people is not knowing when to cross the street.
 I remember crossing a busy street in Chinatown, NY and a blind man was standing at the corner of the street next to me.
 When the street lights turned white, everyone started walking except for him.
 I gave him my shoulder and told him it was safe to cross the street.
-In that moment, I wondered if he would have stood there until someone went up to him and helped him.
+At that moment, I wondered if he would have stood there until someone goes up to him and helps him.

 **What technologies would this additional product or service utilize?**
 > This product will use a multimodal large language model with prompt engingeering.
 We will include the image and an appropriate text in the prompt and ask the MLLM if its safe to cross the street.